Adam M. Slater

 Mr. Slater is routinely consulted by the media regarding complex litigation issues.

 Mr. Slater has established an international presence in the battle against pelvic mesh.
 On February 24, 2015 Mr. Slater testified before the Scottish Parliament in support of a petition to ban pelvic mesh devices in Scotland.
 He informed the Parliament of the horrible complications caused by the devices, deceptive marketing, manipulation of medical societies and medical journals, and the destruction by Johnson & Johnson of tens of thousands of relevant documents, among other topics during his testimony.
 Click here to read article.
-Mr. Slater has also been interviewed by RADAR TV in the Netherlands, and other international news outlets.
+Mr. Slater has also been interviewed by RADAR TV in the Netherlands, and other international news outlets (video one, video two).

 Mr. Slater has been designated by the New Jersey Supreme Court as a Certified Civil Trial Attorney, a status earned by less than 2% of the attorneys in New Jersey.

 Mr. Slater is also recognized as a Super Lawyer, and is listed in the Best Lawyers in America.
 He also lectures on trial practice for the New Jersey Institute for Continuing Legal Education and the American Association for Justice.

 Mr. Slater’s educational background: Tulane University, B.A., 1989; Boston University, J.D., 1993, Paul J. Liacos Scholar, Edward F. Hennessey Scholar.

 Mr. Slater is admitted in the following jurisdictions: New Jersey, District of New Jersey, Third Circuit Court of Appeals, New York, District of Columbia, Colorado and has tried cases in numerous states.